surack/cyber-internship-task-7/README.md

 5. Removed unnecessary and risky extensions.
 6. Restarted browser and observed performance.
 7. Researched the risks of malicious extensions and documented security takeaways.
-8. Listed the extensions removed and reasons for removal in `experience.txt`.
+8. Listed the extensions removed and reasons for removal in `Task_7_analysis.txt`.

 ## Findings
 - Malicious/unused extensions request excessive permissions and often lack user reviews.